Climate and Average Weather Year Round in Eilat Israel

 The brighter period of the year lasts for 3.6 months, from May 5 to August 25, with an average daily incident shortwave energy per square meter above 7.7 kWh.
-The brightest day of the year is June 21, with an average of 8.8 kWh.
+The brightest month of the year in Eilat is June, with an average of 8.7 kWh.

 The darker period of the year lasts for 3.0 months, from November 7 to February 6, with an average daily incident shortwave energy per square meter below 4.7 kWh.
-The darkest day of the year is December 21, with an average of 3.7 kWh.
+The darkest month of the year in Eilat is December, with an average of 3.7 kWh.